Erickrus/mindjet-parser/README.md

    Thus an AttributedTopic Tree will be built based on a Topic Tree This class contains general template functions for this kind of works

-3. CubeTopic class is an implmenetation of Attributed Topic with the class, such structured mindjet tree could be easily parsed and flattened to structured Text
+3. CubeTopic class is an implmenetation of Attributed Topic.
+   With CubeTopic, structured mindjet tree could be parsed and flattened to structured Text.
+   Below is a demo of "CUBE topic"

 * CUBE
   * Measures